DanielThomas/oh-your-dotfiles/README.md

 ```
 chsh -s /bin/zsh
 ```
 4. Start a new terminal session and run `dotfiles_install`.
-If you haven't yet got the Command-line Developer Tools installed you'll be prompted to install them.
+If you haven't yet got the Command-line Developer Tools installed you'll be prompted to install them (On Apple Silicon run installations/updates only under the a native Terminal)

 ### Post Install ###